Showing posts with label christmas lights. Show all posts

 🎄🎄🎄🎄2016 December 12-14, Christmas on the Gulf

-Hubby and I traveled over six hours to Theodore Alabama to walk thru the Christmas Lights at Bellingrath Gardens.
+Hubby and I traveled over six hours to Theodore, Alabama, to walk through the Christmas Lights at Bellingrath Gardens.

 We stopped at Durbin's Farm restaurant in Clanton for lunch.

-We split a Ham & Cheese Croissant and we split a hot fried peach pie covered in peach ice cream.
+We split a Ham & Cheese croissant and a hot fried peach pie covered in peach ice cream.

-It was now dark enough for the Christmas light to shine and twinkle so we began our walk through the Gardens.
+It was now dark enough for the Christmas lights to shine and twinkle, so we began our walk through the Gardens.

 Christmas Trees @ Bellingrath Gardens